Low-Cost Rabies Vaccination & Microchip Clinic

 Low-Cost Rabies Vaccine and Microchip Clinics

 Keep your pets healthy and safe by joining us at one of our low-cost rabies vaccine and microchip clinics.
 Dogs and cats as young as 12 weeks may participate in the clinic.
 Pet owners should bring their cats in carriers.
 Dogs must remain on a leash of six feet or less.
 No flexi-leads, please.
 We recommend bringing any prior vaccination records, but records are not required.
-LCAS can accept cash and check as forms of payment.
 Have questions?
 Email Us!
-Opens a New Window.

 - Rabies Vaccine Clinic, Friday, July 17, 2020, 10:00 a.m. - 3:00 p.m.

 - Off-site clinic: Philip A. Bolen Memorial Park, 42405 Claudia Drive, Leesburg, parking lot near field 12

 - This drive-through clinic is offered for Loudoun County residents.
 This clinic will provide free rabies vaccinations for cats and dogs and one-year county dog licenses from 10:00 a.m.- 3:00 p.m. or until supplies run out.

 - Please bring your cat in a carrier, dogs must be on a leash, no flexi-leads.

 - Cats (One- and three-year vaccine) - $10

 - Dogs (One-year vaccine) - $20, includes a one-year, county-required license

 - Dogs (Three-year vaccine) - $40, includes a three-year, county-required license